 In Ada, the attribute 'Address yields a value of some system-specific type that is not equivalent to a pointer.
-The attribute 'Address provides an access-to-object or an access-to-subprogram value (what other languages call a pointer).
+The attribute 'Access provides an access value (what other languages call a pointer).
 Addresses and access values are not automatically convertible, although a predefined set of generic functions can be used to convert one into the other.
 Access values are typed, that is to say, they can only designate objects of a particular type or class of types.